pmsoftware/odietamo/docs/odiscm-installation.rst

 Next, add the ODI-SCM scripts directory::

-	C:\OdiScm\odietamo-master\Configuration\Scripts
+	%ODI_SCM_HOME%\Configuration\Scripts

-to the PATH environment variable ODI_SCM_HOME (My Computer -> Advanced -> Environment Variables) either in the User or System sections.
+to the PATH environment variable (My Computer -> Advanced -> Environment Variables) either in the User or System sections.